slamora/brackets-wiki/Preview-Images-Research.md

 * Double click on image adds to working set.
 * FileOpen adds to working set.
 * Save as creates copy of file, updates working set
+* cut & copy do nothing when an image is displayed

 Implementation:
 * add new mode / language: API clients like extensions can check the language / mode